MartinPersson-Lexicon/web-cakery/README.md

 2. This is not spec work (work done for free in hopes to get elected from a pool of contestant and only 1 get paid)

-Tech stack: VS Code, JavaScript, HTML, CSS and Bootsrap.
+Tech stack: VS Code, JavaScript, HTML, CSS and Bootstrap.

 /Martin Persson